Skip to content

 This function is used to append the multiple serialized files to an existing single archive.

-If `s3fs` is given, the target will be downloaded first if it exists in the bucket.
+If `fs` is given, the target will be downloaded first if it exists in the remote.

-The final archive will be uploaded to S3.
+The final archive will be uploaded to remote.

-The files to be appended must exist in local filesystem regardless of whether `s3fs` is given.
+The files to be appended must exist in local filesystem regardless of whether `fs` is given.

 :param archive: a string representing the file path of the archive